aguilanegra/dojo-planner/README.md

 ### Translation (i18n) setup

-For translation, the project uses `next-intl` combined with [Crowdin](https://l.crowdin.com/next-js).
-As a developer, you only need to take care of the English (or another default language) version.
-Translations for other languages are automatically generated and handled by Crowdin.
-You can use Crowdin to collaborate with your translation team or translate the messages yourself with the help of machine translation.

-To set up translation (i18n), create an account at [Crowdin.com](https://l.crowdin.com/next-js) and create a new project.
-In the newly created project, you will be able to find the project ID.
-You will also need to create a new Personal Access Token by going to Account Settings > API.
-Then, in your GitHub Actions, you need to define the following environment variables: `CROWDIN_PROJECT_ID` and `CROWDIN_PERSONAL_TOKEN`.

-After defining the environment variables in your GitHub Actions, your localization files will be synchronized with Crowdin every time you push a new commit to the `main` branch.
+The project uses `next-intl` for internationalization (i18n) support.
+As a developer, you can maintain the English (or another default language) version in the `src/locales/` directory.
+Additional language translations can be added by creating new locale JSON files.

+To add a new language:
+1. Create a new locale file in `src/locales/` (e.g., `es.json` for Spanish)
+2. Add translations for all keys from the base locale
+3. Update the language configuration in `src/libs/I18n.ts` to include the new locale

 ### Project structure